 If your home is humid, simply opening the freezer door can cause ice to build up.
 As you open the freezer door, warm and humid air rushes in and begins to freeze.
 Try and avoid leaving the freezer door open or opening it unneccesarily.

-- Place a sheet of paper between the door, then try to pull it out.
-If you can pull the sheet out without any resistance the door isn't closing properly
+- place a sheet of paper into the door, then try to pull it out.
+If you can pull the sheet out without any resistance the door are not closing properly

-The rubber door seals should be cleaned regularly, at least once every six months.
-If you find that the door seal isn't functioning correctly, even once it has been cleaned properly, it will need to be repaired or replaced.
+If you find that the door seal isn't functioning correctly it will need to be repaired or replaced.

 If the ventilation is blocked or inhibited then cool air will not circulate properly in the freezer.
 To allow for the best circulation, items in the freezer should be spread out as much as possible.

 Check the air vents on the freezer.
 Clear or move away anything that is blocking the vents.

 Have you placed any hot food into the freezer?

 Warm and hot food raises the humidity in the freezer and can cause ice to form.
 Allow food to cool completely before putting it into the freezer.